maxjing97/Personal_Web_Development_Portfolio/Travel_information_app/README.md

-##infomation:
+##information:

-This application uses external apis to display basic travel info about certain locations.
+This application uses external apis to display basic travel information about a user entered-location.The Foursquare and Openweather api are used.